Why are HomeAdvisor reviews so critical to attracting leads in the home services industry?

-There are some legitimate concerns when it comes to HomeAdvisor (i.e., creating profiles on third party sites, then selling the leads to other customers).
+There are some legitimate concerns regarding HomeAdvisor (i.e., creating profiles on third-party sites, then selling the leads to other customers).
 I’m not going to cover those details in this post.
 Instead, I’m going to focus on helping you double your lead flow in 45 days or less.
 First things first.

 You need a HomeAdvisor profile, whether you’re buying leads from them or not.

 There are two important reasons why a HomeAdvisor profile is a must-have.

 - Angie’s List and HomeAdvisor’s strong presence in Google’s search results,

 - Your competitors are present on both Angie’s List and HomeAdvisor.
 If you’re not, you’re losing market share in Google’s search results.

 A strong review portfolio means you have profiles in HomeAdvisor, Yelp, Google Reviews, and various other review platforms.

 Here’s why this is important.